-Isaac Briggs (1763-1825) was a surveyor who worked in the District of Columbia and the Mississippi territory.
+Isaac Briggs (1763-1825) was a surveyor who worked in the District of Columbia and in the Mississippi territory.
 He was born in Haverford, Pennsylvania, and received a master of arts in mathematics, engineering, astronomy, and surveying from the College of Pennsylvania.
-In 1789, Briggs became a member of the American Philosophical Society, and in 1791 became assistant surveyor to Andrew Ellicott in surveying the 10-mile-square area that became the District of Columbia.
+In 1789, Briggs became a member of the American Philosophical Society, and in 1791 he became assistant surveyor to Andrew Ellicott in surveying the 10-mile-square area that became the District of Columbia.

 Thomas Jefferson appointed Briggs as surveyor general of the Mississippi territory in 1803.
 In 1804, Congress decided to build a new post road from Washington through the Southern states to New Orleans instead of over the mountains and down the Ohio and Missouri Rivers.
 While visiting Washington, Briggs proposed to Jefferson that on his return to his post in Natchez, he make the necessary astronomical observations along the way.
 Jefferson approved of the idea.
 When Briggs reached New Orleans, ill with malaria, he petitioned Congress for reimbursement of his expenses, but Congress viewed his work as unauthorized by law.
 Jefferson gave him the money out of his own pocket, hoping Congress would repay him.
 In the end, Congress compensated Briggs only partially.